OAI/oascomply/assess/README.md

 of the use of references.
 It is assumed that older tools likely carried this approach forward to OAS 3.x.

-This suite interprets this approach as follows:
+This approach is interpreted by this suite as follows:

 * Only the specific primary reference target becomes part of the OAD; the other contents of the containing document are completely ignored and need not conform to the OAS
+* Each reference target is (logically or actually) inlined where it is referenced, each time it is referenced, except when cyclic references prevent doing so
 * The only way to include an Object under the OAD's Components Object is to `$ref` it from the entry document's Components Object
+* Since an `operationRef` cannot be inlined, it must be resolved after all `$ref`s, and can only be resolved within the entry document or the objects included by `$ref`

 ### Multi-document processing (a.k.a.
 JSON Schema-like processing)

-Output directory: `multi`
+Output directory: `multi` (or `multi-strict` and `multi-loose`)

 Some OAS tools have been written by developers who came from the JSON Schema world.
 These follow the JSON Schema pattern in which complete documents